NiftyLeague/nifty-fe-monorepo/apps/docs/docs/faq/nftl.md

 <details>
 <summary>What blockchain is NFTL on?</summary>

-NFTL is currently only available on Ethereum mainnet.
-A bridge will be available to move your tokens to Immutable zkEVM in the near future!
+NFTL is available on both Ethereum and Immutable zkEVM.
+While we started on Ethereum, Immutable zkEVM is now our main blockchain.

 </details>